Status of Spouse in a Family Business

 Neither is the choice of statut entirely at the discretion of the spouse.
 While the status of conjoint salarié is open to all businesses, the conjoint associé is reserved for limited companies, and a conjoint collaborateur is only possible in a sole trader business, or in limited companies with less than 20 employees.

 This is by far the most widely used form of business status for spouses, primarily because it enables them to obtain pension and maternity rights without the need for a remuneration to be paid.
 Indeed, it is condition of the status that the spouse receives no remuneration, despite participating regularly in the work of the company.
-Although it grants a right to a widow's pension, the spouse will pay social security contributions in respect a personal State pension, as well as a small contribution in respect of death/invalidity.

 The rate of the pension contribution is around 25%, based on either one-third of a notional figure (€37,548 in 2014), called the plafond annuel de la sécurité sociale, or a percentage of the business profits.